top of page

 Our Mission

 Our mission is to share our passion and expert advice with our customers by growing high quality plants for the indoor and outdoor gardening experience.
-We are proud to provide a wide range of high quality locally grown plants to inspire you to get green-thumbed in the garden, as well as growing to ensure the sustainability of the environment and the pure enjoyment and mental wellbeing gardening can bring to all.
+We are proud to provide a wide range of high quality locally grown plants to inspire you to get green-fingered in the garden, as well as growing to ensure the sustainability of the environment and the pure enjoyment and mental wellbeing gardening can bring to all.

 Find out how we are aiming to be greener at Harrogate Borough Council Horticultural nursery